hypo69/hypo/docs/gemini/set 0/en/consultant/src/webdriver/_examples/_example_executor.md

     """
     Executes various locator examples with Selenium and ExecuteLocator.

-    This function demonstrates different usages of the ExecuteLocator class, including simple, complex, error handling, message sending, and multi-locator scenarios.
+    This function demonStartes different usages of the ExecuteLocator class, including simple, complex, error handling, message sending, and multi-locator scenarios.